Lieder-Lab/liederDB/README.md

 >_create Apple set <AppleName, AppleCount, AppleColor> type <string, int, string> defaultValue <'', 0, "">;_

 >You have created a table named Apple which has 3 columns named separately AppleName, AppleCount and AppleColor with type string, int ,string and with default values '', 0 and ''.

+or

+__create TABLE_NAME like IMITATED_TABLE_NAME;__
+* e.g.
+>
+>_create Banana like Apple;_

+>The 'create like' statement just copies the frame of the 'IMITATED_TABLE' to a new table named 'TABLE_NAME' without table name and any content.
+So you have created an empty table named Banana which has 3 columns named separately AppleName, AppleCount and AppleColor  same as exsited Apple table, but don't have any content.

+or

+__create TABLE_NAME copy IMITATED_TABLE_NAME;__
+* e.g.
+>
+>_create Banana copy Apple;_

+>The 'create copy' statement copies the whole of the 'IMITATED_TABLE' to a new table named 'TABLE_NAME' contains the content.
+So you have created a table named Banana which has 3 columns named separately AppleName, AppleCount and AppleColor with the content same as exsited Apple table, just have different table names.

 * tips
 >[type <COLUMNS_TYPES>] means you can assign every column with corresponding type, but should note that the length of COLUMNS_TYPE array should be equal as COLUMNS_NAME's length;